Business Rules In PEGA

 PRPC provides functionalities to define business rule.

-Decision tree is similar to IF-ELSE-THEN evaluation criteria we have in traditional programming.
+A Decision tree is similar to IF-ELSE-THEN evaluation criteria we have in traditional programming.
 We can apply any number of criteria to evaluate the conditions.
 This works from Left to Right and Top to bottom.
-When a particular condition meet the evaluation process then it is stopped.
-If none of the conditions are meeting a default or other value then it return back to the calling function.
+When a particular condition meets the evaluation process, then it is stopped.
+If none of the conditions are meeting a default or other value, then it returns back to the calling function.

-Decision table are similar to our SQL Tables where we apply WHERE clause to put conditions.
+Decision table is similar to our SQL Tables where we apply WHERE clause to put conditions.
 We can write more than one condition.
-The table returns number of rows that meet the specific criteria.
+The table returns a number of rows that meet the specific criteria.

 Desired to gain proficiency on Pega?
 Explore the blog post on Pega training to become a pro in Pega.

 As per PRPC rule book Map Value allows us to look at one or two properties over any number of conditions to return any number of results.
 Map values only support two properties which can be evaluated.